Artiume/notepad/README.md

   <img src="https://i.imgur.com/yduVWCu.png" height="120" />
 </p>

 Notepad provides a painless interface for publishing professional articles.
-It exposes a minimalist frontend for editing and publishing articles using markdown formatting.
+It exposes a minimalist user interface for editing and publishing articles using markdown formatting.

 Notepad is written in NodeJS and is extremely efficient.
-It's lightweight and can be installed with a single command on most server environments.
+It's lightweight and can be installed with a few commands on **all** server environments through the power of Docker.

 Furthermore, it provides a minimalist interface for viewing your articles: